Relative Cancellation: Introduction

 Gelfand-Kirillov dimension (GK-dimension) will be used as an effective tool.
 We refer to the books \cite{KL-2000, MR-2001} for basic definitions and properties of GK-dimension.
 For two algebras $A$ and $B$, $\GKdim (A\otimes B)\leq \GKdim A+\GKdim B$ holds in general \cite[Proposition 8.2.3]{MR-2001}.

 \begin{defn} Let $R$ be an algebra of finite GK-dimension.
-We say $R$ is {\sf $\GKdim$-additive} if for every algebra $A$, $\GKdim (A\otimes R) =\GKdim A+\GKdim R$. \end{defn}
+We say $R$ is {\sf $\GKdim$-additive} if for every algebra $A$, $\GKdim (A\otimes R)=\GKdim A+\GKdim R$. \end{defn}

-By \cite[Proposition 8.2.7 and Corollary 8.2.15]{MR-2001}, the commmutative polynomial rings, the Weyl algebras, the (skew) Laurent polynomial rings $\Bbbk_{\mathbf p} [x_1^{\pm 1},\cdots,x_{n}^{\pm 1}]$, and the universal enveloping algebra over a finite dimensional Lie algebra are $\GKdim$-additive.
-We give three examples of relative cancellation.
+By \cite[Proposition 8.2.7 and Corollary 8.2.15]{MR-2001}, the commutative polynomial rings, the Weyl algebras, the (skew) Laurent polynomial rings $\Bbbk_{\mathbf p}[x_1^{\pm 1},\cdots,x_{n}^{\pm 1}]$, and the universal enveloping algebra over a finite dimensional Lie algebra are $\GKdim$-additive.
+Examples of relative cancellative algebras with respect to several important classes are provided in this paper.

 Let $firm$ denote the property of being a firm domain and $good$ denote the property of being a domain.
 Let $A$ be an algebra.
 Recall that

 and

 By Definition \ref{xxdef0.3}, we have